Vintage Cellar Hands - Grove Mill

-Previous winery experience (minimum one harvest), in a similar sized winery preferred, wine qualifications would be an advantage, as would a current Forklift licence, but is not essential.
+Previous winery experience (minimum of two harvests), in a similar sized winery preferred, wine qualifications would be an advantage, as would a current Forklift licence, but is not essential.

 Candidates with practical ability, good oral and written communication skills, a team player mentality, and a keen sense of humour will be highly regarded.

-These positions will commence early-March, with peak Harvest shifts typically being 12 hours, 6 days per week.
+Over harvest, shifts are typically 12 hours, 6 days per week.
 A hot meal is provided each shift during the vintage intake period.

 We have a small, extremely capable permanent cellar crew, vintage positions would therefore ideally suit candidates with a passionate interest in wine, who work well under pressure, are able to multi-task and can carry out their duties in a timely and efficient manner.